Key Takeaways

 - Books:

-- “The Art of Happiness” by Dalai Lama and Howard Cutler: Explores the sources of happiness through conversations blending Buddhist wisdom and psychiatry.
+- “The Art of Happiness” by the Dalai Lama and Howard Cutler: This book explores the sources of happiness through conversations that blend Buddhist wisdom with psychiatry.

 - “The Secret” by Rhonda Byrne: Discusses the law of attraction and the power of focused thought to influence outcomes.